 Email info@vmfrp.vic.gov.au to register your interest in the EES consultation process.

 Appendix 1: Detailed maps

-Figures 5 and 6 show the planned works at each site.
-To see the location of Lindsay and Wallpolla Islands in Victoria, refer to the map in Figure 4.
+The maps below show the planned works at each site.
+To see the location of these sites in Victoria refer to the map in Figure 4.